 This section is under construction

-I combine my training in engineering, statistics, and climate science to research climate risk, water resources, and a 100% renewable electricity grid.
+I combine my training in engineering, statistics, and climate science to approach a variety of problems, which are outlined below in the Projects section.

-I was first inspired to research issues related to natural disasters after seeing the devastation caused by Hurricane Katrina in the ninth ward in New Orleans.
-As the end of the 2010s draws nearer, risks from climate extremes are commanding increasing attention.
-The recent cluster of devastating tropical cyclones that hit Puerto Rico, Houston, and elsewhere have been a stark reminder of nature’s power, whether anthropogenic global warming is to blame for specific extreme events or not.
-And while floods like those recently in California continue to have catastrophic impacts on individuals, I am encouraged by the increasing attention being paid to improving the estimation and prediction of extreme climate events by the public and private sector alike.
+I was first inspired to research issues related to natural disasters (particularly floods) after seeing the devastation caused by Hurricane Katrina in the ninth ward in New Orleans as a high school student.
+As we enter the 2020s, risks from climate extremes are commanding increasing attention.
+I am encouraged by the increasing attention being paid to improving the estimation and prediction of extreme climate events by the public and private sector alike.
 I hope to be a part of this tide.